How to use Zendesk AI to summarize long threads before escalation

 That manual digging is a huge time-sink.
 It eats up valuable agent hours, slows down fixes for tricky issues, and makes internal handoffs way more painful than they need to be.
 But what if you could just skip all that reading and get a perfect summary every single time a ticket needs to be escalated?

+Zendesk has built a world-class platform to handle these challenges.
 Here’s a practical guide on how to use Zendesk AI to summarize long threads before escalation.
-We’ll start with the tool that’s already built into Zendesk, and then I’ll show you a much slicker, fully automated way to get it done without anyone having to lift a finger.
+We’ll start with the tool that’s already built into Zendesk, and then I’ll show you a complementary, fully automated way to get it done as part of your broader workflow.

 What you'll need to get started